 How AF works in a DSLR or a mirrorless camera

-The sensors are in the base of the camera.
-As the sub-mirror behind the camera's reflex mirror reflects light down to these sensors, this light is split by a small lens assembly to form two separate images.
+In a DSLR, the main reflex mirror reflects light into the viewfinder.
+A sub-mirror behind the main mirror reflects some light into a dedicated autofocus sensor in the base of the camera, which consists of two 48-bit line sensors and associated amplifier circuitry.
+The light is split by a small lens assembly to form two separate images.
 One image is formed on the first line sensor, the other on the second line sensor.
-If there is no deviation between the two images seen by the sensors, the camera knows the lens is focused.
-However, if the spacing of the two images is not correct, a signal is sent to the lens motor to bring the subject into sharp focus.
+If the spacing of the two images is not correct, a signal is sent to the lens motor to bring the subject into sharp focus.

 Dual Pixel CMOS AF